By Emma Stanton, Staff Writer

 Also, in West Windsor this year, the Mary L. Blood Memorial Library will host Fall for Brownsville on Saturday, Oct.
 4 from 10 a.m. to 2 p.m. at the town hall — a village-wide celebration meant to capture the autumn spirit.

 This will be the fourth annual village-wide celebration meant to give local groups and organizations a chance to share their passions with the residents of West Windsor.
+Friends and family are encouraged to come out to commune with nature and learn more about their beloved town.
 Activities include an Artisan’s Historic Craft Fair, a community dance, a VINS raptor visit, interactive marimba music, and Ascutney Outdoors gear and pass sale, an apple pie contest, cider pressing, and more.

 Harvest Celebration at Billings Farm & Museum (Oct.
 4-5)